LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 In LiveEngage, assign a Conversation Builder role to a user based on the user's type of participation in your automation project.
 As you assign roles, be mindful of the user's assigned LiveEngage role.
 For example, a LiveEngage administrator doesn't have to be a Conversation Builder administrator too, although this can be done.

-The following Conversation Builder roles are available:
+The following Conversation Builder roles are available.

+{: .important}
+The API Developer, API Credentials Manager, and Import/Export Manager roles are *add-on* roles.
+That is, they're intended to be assigned in conjunction with the Bot Builder Lite role as per your requirements.

 ### Admin